-- 1. Analyze, apply and integrate diverse visual experiences. - 2.
-Develop and articulate with proficiency an understanding of visual and multi-cultural literacy. - 3.
-Work independently and cooperatively to solve creative problems, applying critical thinking skills.
+- 1. Students will analyze, apply and integrate diverse visual experiences. - 2.
+Students will develop and articulate with proficiency an understanding of visual and multi-cultural literacy. - 3.
+Students will work independently and cooperatively to solve creative problems, applying critical thinking skills.